cervere/vehicle-routing-rest-api/README.md

 ## Features

 -   Basic secret verification in the requst header.
--   JWT Tokens, make requests with a token after login with `Authorization` header with value `Bearer yourToken` where `yourToken` will be returned in Login response.
 -   Pre-defined response structures with proper status codes.
 -   Validations added.
 -   Test cases with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).